-3.3.2 Fault Relay
+3.2.1 Fault Relay

-The two sets of relay contacts of the 6-pin terminal block connector are used to detect user-configured events.
-The two wires attached to the fault contacts form an open circuit when a user-configured when an event is triggered.
+The relay contacts of the 2-pin terminal block connector are used to detect user-configured events.
+The two wires attached to the RELAY contacts form an open circuit when a user-configured event is triggered.
+If a user-configured event does not occur, the RELAY circuit will be closed.
 If a user-configured event does not occur, the fault circuit remains closed.

-3.3.3 Redundant Power Inputs
+3.2.2 AC Power Connection